cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

     * `accountId?: AccountId`

       The [identifier of the account](#accountid) to which the DApp wants to connect if it is already known, optional.
 Note that the wallet is not obliged to connect the DApp to this particular account.
 Sometimes this may not be possible.
-However, providing an "incorrect" `accountId` will **not cause an error return** at this stage.<br><br>
+However, providing an "incorrect" `accountId` will **not cause an error return** at this stage.

 * **Return Value:**
     * ` Promise<{ accountId: AccountId, accountEra: AccountEra, stakeKeysCount: number }>`